slawekzachcial/tournament/README.md

   package with migrations present in `sql` folder
 * Microservice has been packaged as Docker Compose stack with definitions in `deploy` folder
+* The Docker image is built based on `scratch` and so the application must be compiled completely statically
 * Project layout follows https://github.com/golang-standards/project-layout

 ## Running the Microservice